Shock (mechanics): Testing

 Shock testing typically falls into two categories, classical shock testing and pyroshock or ballistic shock testing.
 Classical shock testing consists of the following shock impulses: half sine, haversine, sawtooth wave, and trapezoid.
 Pyroshock and ballistic shock tests are specialized and are not considered classical shocks.
 Classical shocks can be performed on Electro Dynamic (ED) Shakers, Free Fall Drop Tower or Pneumatic Shock Machines.
 A classical shock impulse is created when the shock machine table changes direction abruptly.
 This abrupt change in direction causes a rapid velocity change which creates the shock impulse.
 Testing the effects of shock are sometimes conducted on end-use applications: for example, automobile crash tests.
+Pavement testing is typically conducted by subjecting the pavement to mechanical shocks from a falling weight deflectometer.

 Use of proper test methods and Verification and validation protocols are important for all phases of testing and evaluation.

-Effects of shock
+Effects

 Mechanical shock has the potential for damaging an item (e.g., an entire light bulb) or an element of the item (e.g. a filament in an Incandescent light bulb):